ppy/osu-wiki/news/2019/2019-07-08-beatmap-spotlights-spring-2019.md

 [![](/wiki/shared/news/2019-07-07-beatmap-spotlights-spring-2019/mania/suiren.jpg)](https://osu.ppy.sh/beatmapsets/545484)

-Though it took nearly two and a half years for it to reach the ranked section, ::Tidek::{ user=743282 } and [\_underjoy](https://osu.ppy.sh/users/2235750)'s "Suiren" more than deserves its spot in spotlights.
+Though it took nearly two and a half years for it to reach the ranked section, ::Tidek::{ user=743282 } and ::\_underjoy::{ user=2235750 }'s "Suiren" more than deserves its spot in spotlights.

 Tidek's 4k Blossoming Lily is a sheer masterpiece in terms of musical relevancy and intensity.
 The full range of emotions in the song is represented by repetitive patterning, polyrhythms, trills, and jumpstreams that heavily rely on the flow and pitch of the piano itself in the music.
 This culminates into two vibrantly intense climaxes represented by challenging glut patterning.